 Completing the CGMA® Finance Leadership Program is an outstanding accomplishment that allows you to showcase the new skills you have learned and bolster your résumé.
-You must complete two exams to earn the CGMA designation — the first exam is given after the Management level and the second after the Strategic level.
-To prove you understand the concepts, both exams offer a unique case study with an open-ended answer format that allows test-takers to showcase their knowledge in a simulated business situation.
+You must complete up to three exams to earn the CGMA designation – the first exam is given after the Operational level, the second after the Management level and the third after the Strategic level.
+To prove you understand the concepts, all three exams offer a unique case study with an open-ended answer format that allows test-takers to showcase their knowledge in a simulated business situation.

 CPAs enter at the Strategic level and have a preferred pathway.

 Exam quick links:

 - Exam registration windows and deadlines

 - Past exams and answers

 While you’re completing the program and learning new skill sets, you most likely will be working and putting those skills into immediate action.
 That’s why we also require candidates to meet a Practical Experience Requirement of a minimum of three years work experience before they can apply for the CGMA designation.

 The Practical Experience Requirement demonstrates your ability to apply your knowledge and skills in the context of your professional experience.
 You do not need to have work experience to start the CGMA Finance Leadership Program, but you must meet the Practical Experience Requirements before you can obtain the CGMA designation.